 Fees earned for the provision of services over a period of time are accrued over that period.
-These fees include commission income and custody fees.
+These fees include commission income, custody fees and other services. where the customer simultaneously receives and consumes the benefits provided by the Bank's performance as the Bank performs.